hkashyap/privateDistributedRLS/README.md

 # privateDistributedRLS
 Distributed linear regression under privacy constraints

-Regression analysis is used to estimate the unknown eect of changing one variable over another.
+Regression analysis is used to estimate the unknown effect of changing one variable over another.
 While running a linear regression, it is assumed that there is a linear relationship between regressand and regressor variables and this relationship is additive.
 Various regression algorithms are used for